-Do you want to block out the noise from the rest of the world and get lost in your music?
-Then check out one of these noise canceling headphones!
+Do you want to block out the noise from the plane and get lost in your music and movies?
+Then check out one of these best noise canceling headphones for flying!

-The world is full of noise — from other people, automobiles, traffic, etc. If you’re listening to music, talking to someone, or even watching a movie via your headphones, it can be really annoying to have the outer world intrude upon your experience.
+The world is full of noise — from other people, automobiles, traffic, crying babies, jet engines etc. If you’re listening to music, talking to someone, or even watching a movie via your earbuds, it can be really annoying to have the outer world intrude upon your flying experience.

 That’s where noise canceling headphones come in.

-Noise canceling headphones are designed such that they can completely block out external sounds so you can immerse in your musical experience.
-In this article, we’ll give you an overview of some of the best noise canceling headphones to zone out the outer world.
+Noise canceling headphones are designed such that they can completely block out external sounds so you can immerse in your musical or movie experience.
+In this article, we’ll give you an overview of some of the best noise canceling headphones for flying to zone out the outer world.

 Bowers & Wilkins PX is one of the best bluetooth-enabled noise canceling headphones on the market.
 Not only can it help you tune out the rest of the world, but it can also let you listen to your music without any wires dangling down your ears.
 Designed in a minimalist style, this noise canceling headphone is available in two styles.
 One is all black and the other has a black body with gold accents.

 There are a lot of noise canceling headphones out there that essentially trap you into that completely deaf zone, i.e., you can’t modulate the level of noise cancelation.
 However, with Bowers & Wilkins PX, you can use your associated smartphone app to control the degree of noise cancelation provided by the headphones.
 For example, the ‘City’ setting is a great way to tune out most of the external sounds while just retaining enough ambient sound so you know when someone is calling you.
 You can also choose to completely turn off noise cancelation if you so choose.